MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab3_Ex2_adaptive_protection.md

         <!DOCTYPE html>
         <html>
         <body>
-        <h2>Security Alert</h2>
+        <h2>Security Notice</h2>
-        <p>We've detected activity from your account that might violate our organization's security policies.
+        <p>We've detected activity from your account that may violate our organization's security policies.
 This could be due to malware, disabled protections, or other risky behavior.</p>
         <p>Please review your recent actions and ensure your device security settings are up to date.
 If you believe this alert was generated in error, contact the IT Security team for assistance.</p>
         <p>To avoid future issues, refer to the <a href="https://contoso.com/security-guidelines">Contoso Security Guidelines</a>.</p>
         <p>Thank you,</p>